webix-hub/gitbook-webix-jet/chapter1.md

 - the *$ui* property defines the interface of the component that will be initialized.
 In our example it’s datatable;
 - the* $oninit* function specifies that data from the records model will be loaded into the view after its creation.

+You can check the [demo](https://github.com/webix-hub/jet-demos/tree/03_data_model) describing the usage of a model with data in an application.